Doul00/ML_Notes/chapter1/regression.md

 #### **I. Applications**

-Linear regression is used to predict a variable which output is a continuous.
+Linear regression is used to predict a variable which output is a continuous value.
 For instance, it can be used to predict the price of a house given some of its features.
 It performs well when the output variable $$y$$ is a linear combination of the features.
 Otherwise, it will perform poorly.

 Its goal is to draw a line which fits the data in the best way possible.